How to book Greek ferry tickets – Travel tips & info

 The cabin of Blue Star Ferries in Greece

 Finally, some ferries offer cabins, which means you can have a bed and an ensuite bathroom for you and your companion(s).
-The cabins are the most luxurious and—of course—costly option.
-You should expect to pay at least double the price of an air seat.
-However, if it’s important for you to sleep, take a shower, and relax in a quiet environment, then the cabin is always a great option.
+The cabins are the most luxurious and, of course, the most costly option.
+You should expect to pay at least twice the price of an airfare.
+However, if it’s important to you to sleep, shower, and relax in a quiet environment, the cabin is always a great option.

-Cabins are divided into those without windows and those with windows.
+Cabins are divided into those with and without windows.
 If you feel uncomfortable in small places, it’s better to book a cabin with a window (I always do).
 It costs extra, but you will feel like you’re staying in a hotel room.
 There are cabins for one, two, and four persons.

 I reviewed the Blue Star Ferries cabins, and you can read my thoughts and more photos here.